Welcome to the Palace

 Welcome

 On the garden level, the Royal Courtyard gives access to the different tour itineraries.
 We indicate the essential practical points before the start of the tour.
 Caution, the Palace gets very crowded during the high season.
-We recommend coming at 9.00 am to visit the Palace when it opens or plan your visit for late afternoon..
+We recommend coming at 9.00 am to visit the Palace when it opens or plan your visit for late afternoon.
+We advise you to buy online.
+Due to the high number of visitors, admission to the palace can only be guaranteed through online booking.

 Welcome